kkatrio/blog/content/posts/memory_leak.md

 date: 2018-12-05T15:47:36+02:00
 ---

-So I tried to simulate the notorius memory leak with free pointers in C++.
+So I tried to simulate the notorious memory leak with free pointers in C++.
 This is my code

 ```